NUWCDIVNPT/stigman-orchestration/README.md

 During startup, Keycloak imports a [realm configuration file](kc/stigman_realm.json) which includes the `X.509 Browser` Authentication Flow to support X.509 certificate mapping.
 [This Keycloak documentation](https://www.keycloak.org/docs/latest/server_admin/#_x509) describes how to configure authentication flows to include X.509 client certificates.

 The example uses a custom provider [modified from this project](https://github.com/lscorcia/keycloak-cns-authenticator/) that extends the built-in X.509 authenticator.
 The custom provider will create a new user account if a certificate cannot be mapped to an existing account.
 The provider file is `kc/create-x509-user.jar` which is mounted to the Keycloak container at `/opt/keycloak/providers`.

-#### Keycloak keystores

-Keycloak behind Nginx requires a keystore that contains certificates for the DoD Root CA and Intermediate CAs used to sign CAC certificates.

-> The example provides the file `certs/dod/Certificates_PKCS7_v5.9_DoD.pem.p12` for this purpose, which is mounted to the Keycloak container at `/tmp/truststore.p12`
+Keycloak will trust the Nginx certificate validation, and use the certificate's CN field as the username.

 ## Notes
 ### To clear Chrome HSTS entry (for localhost, perhaps)